tldr-pages/tldr/pages/common/tsv-filter.md

 > Filter lines of a TSV file by running tests against individual fields.
 > More information: <https://github.com/eBay/tsv-utils#tsv-filter>.

-- Output all lines where column with field_name is numerically equal to value:
+- Print the lines where a specific column is numerically equal to a given number:

 `tsv-filter -H --eq {{field_name}}:{{number}} {{path/to/tsv_file}}`